mikehostetler/codeswarm-master/README.md

 * `PROJECT-NAME` is a reference to the project (and the trigger)
 * `PROJECT-DIRECTORY` is the directory (inside `/builds`) where the project will reside
 * `PROJECT-REPO` is the SSH URL to the repository
-* `BUILD-KEY` is a key value string in the trigger URL that is checked before build
 * HTTP Build-View Authentication, set to `false` for no authentication
     * `VIEW-USER` is the username for accessing the completed build
     * `VIEW-PASS` is the password for accessing the completed build